emmercm/www/src/blog/keep-docker-base-images-updated-with-renovate.md

 ## Default Renovate config

-Renovate offers [many options](https://docs.renovatebot.com/configuration-options/), and I recommend you read through them all - but they can be overwhelming, and some people may just want some reasonable defaults.
+Renovate offers [many options](https://docs.renovatebot.com/configuration-options/), and I recommend you read through them all - but they can be overwhelming, and some people may just want some reasonablsane defaults.
 Thankfully, there's a [base config](https://docs.renovatebot.com/presets-config/#configbase) that the onboarding pull request uses:

 ```json
 {